abdullah-daulatzai/portfolio/README.md

 # portfolio
-Personal Portfolio Website built by a Junior Full Stack Software Developer.
+Personal Portfolio Website built by a Abdullah Daulatzai.
 This portfolio showcases my projects, technical skills, and professional experience.